 Health Law Clinic Address legal issues affecting low-income individuals’ health through the Health Law Clinic As a participant in the Health Law Clinic, you work alongside health care practitioners, conducting patient intake interviews and representing those patients on legal matters related to their health care conditions.
-Meghan Scully JD ’11, who works in public benefits for the Southern Minnesota Regional Legal Services, teaches the clinic and supervises your work with patients.
 This clinic is offered in the Spring.
 After Spring 2015, students who have taken the new course, Law and Community Health, will be given preference for participation in the clinic.
 Law and Community Health will cover the relationship between socioeconomic determinants of health, the provision of health care, and the law, will be given preference.
 Hamline and United Family Medicine Medical Legal Partnership The Health Law Clinic is made possible by a medical-legal partnership between Hamline’s Health Law Institute and United Family Medicine, a community-based clinic providing comprehensive, patient-centered primary care to low-income and medically underserved residents in Saint Paul.
 Medical-legal partnerships are a growing national movement in which lawyers and medical providers collaborate as an integrated team to address the needs of low-income patients, whose unmet legal needs keep them from getting and staying healthy.
 Medical-legal partnerships also work at a systemic level to help health care providers develop strategies to improve the provision of health and legal services and advocate for legislative and policy changes that will remove legal barriers to improved public health.
 There are only 34 law schools participating in medical-legal partnerships nationwide.